Marvin Shanken: High-profile interviews

-For Cigar Aficionado, Shanken has interviewed leaders, artists and celebrities—many of whom are famously elusive—such as Fidel Castro (1994), Francis Ford Coppola (2003), General Tommy Franks (2003), Arnon Milchan (2008), Michael Jordan (2005, 2017), Robert De Niro (2015), Alex Rodriguez (2018), Dwayne "The Rock" Johnson (2020), Mark Wahlberg (2023), Arnold Schwarzenegger (2023) and Bret Baier (2024).
+Shanken has interviewed leaders, artists and celebrities gor Cigar Aficionado, including Fidel Castro (1994), Francis Ford Coppola (2003), General Tommy Franks (2003), Arnon Milchan (2008), Michael Jordan (2005, 2017), Robert De Niro (2015), Alex Rodriguez (2018), Dwayne "The Rock" Johnson (2020), Mark Wahlberg (2023), Arnold Schwarzenegger (2023) and Bret Baier (2024).

 In 2020, Shanken's video interview with Michael Jordan was released.
 To date, it has been seen by over 8 million viewers.
 Shanken revealed to GQ details behind his two Cigar Aficionado cover story interviews with Jordan, who rarely talks to the press.

-In 2022, Wine Spectator released a rare video interview, filmed in 1999, between Shanken and the famously private Ernest Gallo, co-founder of E & J Gallo Winery.
+In 2022, Wine Spectator released a video interview, filmed in 1999, between Shanken and the famously private Ernest Gallo, co-founder of E & J Gallo Winery.
 The interview was filmed on Gallo's 90th birthday.

 In 2023, Shanken committed to a five-part series, featuring wine industry icons, for Wine Spectator.
 The purpose of the series is to explore and preserve the icons’ rich legacies.
 As of September 2024, four of the parts have been completed: Chuck Wagner of Caymus Vineyards in Napa; Angelo Gaja of Italy; Piero Antinori of Italy; Christian Moueix of Bordeaux and Napa.
 The final interview, with Bill Harlan of Harlan Estate in Napa, is expected by end of 2024.

 Reader and industry focused events

 Shanken was one of the first magazine publishers to host reader-focused events, with the launches of the New York Wine Experience in 1981, WhiskyFest in 1998 and the Big Smoke in 1993.

-The annual Impact Marketing Seminar for wine and spirits industry leaders from around the world began in 1977 and has featured renowned speakers such as Bill Clinton, George W. Bush, Henry Kissinger, Dick Cheney, Rudy Giuliani, Michael Milken, Ron DeSantis, Michael Strahan, Bret Baier, Abba Eban, Madeleine Albright, John R. Bolton, Newt Gingrich, Tommy Franks, Helmut Schmidt and Walter Cronkite.
+The annual Impact Marketing Seminar for wine and spirits industry leaders from around the world began in 1977 and has featured speakers such as Bill Clinton, George W. Bush, Henry Kissinger, Dick Cheney, Rudy Giuliani, Michael Milken, Ron DeSantis, Michael Strahan, Bret Baier, Abba Eban, Madeleine Albright, John R. Bolton, Newt Gingrich, Tommy Franks, Helmut Schmidt and Walter Cronkite.

 Additional

-In 2023, Wine Spectator began a partnership with the Palm Beach Food & Wine Festival.
-In December 2024, the consumer event returns for its 17th year.

 In 2021, M. Shanken Communications published a special 50th anniversary issue, whose contents included an interview with Marvin R. Shanken, the origins of M. Shanken Communications, a history of the U.S. drinks market, a history of the cigar industry and a look at the future of wine and spirits in America.

 In 2019, Shanken News Daily launched its Cannabis Edition, a weekly newsletter covering the cannabis market, with a special focus on the movements of major drinks industry companies.